Release Based Contemporary Dance Technique

 This contemporary dance class will build on sequencing each week and will introduce the basics of movement development into free flowing sequences that explore moving in and out of the floor; moving dynamically with the breath.

 This would suit any level from beginner to more advanced as the movement sequencing will build slowly and will be open to exploration, the finer details are more about intention of movement than the external aesthetic of the body.
-Great for anyone looking to refind the dancer within within or looking to regain flexibility, fitness: grace, power and subtlety of movement alongside a sense of freedom.
+Great for anyone looking to re-discover the simplicity of movement, its origins, or to re-find the love for dance without a competitive element but rather a inspiration intention.
+This class will build gentle cardiovascular health, flexibility, fitness on par with grace and power with awareness of subtlety of sensation, feeling and movement.

 Release Based Technique schedule